ceramicnetwork/rust-ceramic/UPGRADE.md

 ### Start `ceramic-one` Daemon

-Once the data is migrated its time to start the node again.
+Once the data is migrated it's time to start the node again.
 The `ceramic-one` process is started in place of the `kubo` process, Kubo is no longer needed.

 Read the full usage of the `ceramic-one` daemon: